Qumulo/docs/administrator-guide/authentication-qumulo-core/configuring-search-trusted-domains-active-directory.md

 This section explains the limitations of disabling the **Search Trusted Domains** configuration option.

 ### Trusted Domains Specified in the Base DN
 The **Base DN** (Distinguished Name) configuration option specifies the path that limits LDAP queries.
-When you set the Base DN to the top-level domain or base path of a domain, LDAP searches span the entire domain's LDAP structure, including LDAP referrals to alternative domains that have a Trust with the currently joined domain.
+When you set the Base DN to the top-level domain or base path of a domain, LDAP searches span the entire domain's LDAP structure, including LDAP referrals to other domains that have a Trust with the currently joined domain.

 Often, the Base DN configuration ensures that the system searches all Organizational Units (OUs) in the domain, for example when the Administrator team might not have control over the OUs that contain the user accounts to be retrieved.
 (This is common in a dynamic environment that an external team manages.)

-Qumulo Core lets you configure multiple Base DNs by providing their paths in a semicolon-separated list that includes the paths of alternative trusted domains.
+Qumulo Core lets you configure multiple Base DNs by providing their paths in a semicolon-separated list that includes the paths of other trusted domains.
 This configuration permits the trusted domains to use POSIX attributes and SAML SSO logins.

 {% include important.html content="Disabling Search Trusted Domains disregards any trusted domains specified in the Base DN." %}